Updated June 2025

 More information

-- The government says that you must keep your physical BRP card, even if you have accessed your eVisa.
+• The government says that you must keep your physical BRP card, even if you have accessed your eVisa.
 Do not throw away your BRP card.

-- If you notice an error on your eVisa, such as with your name, photo or status, you can use this service to report the error.
+• If you notice an error on your eVisa, such as with your name, photo or status, you can use this service to report the error.

-- Some people have received decision letters from the Home Office after the end of October that say they will receive BRP cards.
+• Some people received decision letters from the Home Office after the end of October that say they will receive BRP cards.
 These letters have been sent in error.
 Anyone who receives a decision after the 31st October 2024 will not receive a BRP but will be able to set up an eVisa.

-- You can help someone else set up their UKVI account.
+• You can help someone else set up their UKVI account.
 For children who are looked after by local authorities and care leavers, it is important that their social worker or personal adviser understands this process and supports them to access their eVisa.

-- If someone else has control of your eVisa account and you can’t access it, you can recover your account and add new contact details here: how to recover your account.
+• If someone else has control of your eVisa account and you can’t access it, you can recover your account and add new contact details here: how to recover your account.
 You will need:

 – access to your new phone number and email address